craigsapp/midifile/README.md

 MIDI file reading examples
 --------------------------

 The following program lists all MidiEvents in an input MIDI file.
-The program iterates over each track, printing a list of MIDI events in the track.
-For each event, the tick timestamp for the performance time of the MIDI message is given, followed by the message itself as a list of hex bytes.
+The program iterates over each track, printing a list of all MIDI events in the track.
+For each event, the absolute tick timestamp for the performance time of the MIDI message is given, followed by the message itself as a list of hex bytes.

+You can run the `MidiFile::doTimeAnalysis()` function to convert the absolute tick timestamps into seconds, according to the any tempo meta-messages in the file (using a default tempo of 120 quarter notes per minute if there are no tempo meta-messages).
+The absolute starting time of the event is shown in the second column of the program's output.

+The `MidiFile::linkNotePairs()` function can be used to match note-ons and note-offs.
+When this is done, you can access the duration of the note with `MidiEvent::getDurationInSeconds()` for note-on messages.
+The note durations are shown in the third column of the program's output.

+Note that the midifile library classes are in the `smf` namespace, so `using namespace smf;` or `smf::` prefixes are needed to access the classes.

 ``` cpp
 #include "MidiFile.h"